MrCloud/mrcloud.github.io/source/_posts/2014-05-29-objective-c-style-guide.markdown

 categories: Objective-C
 ---

-Hi, this post sums up the coding and naming conventions I adopted developping for Apple platforms.
+Hi, this post sums up the coding and naming conventions I adopted developing for Apple platforms.

-Dot Notation:

-Dot notation should be used aMRCime for declared properties or Accessor/Mutator kind of methods.
-Bracket notation is preferred in all other instances.

-// example + case of frame.size.width ...

 ---
 ## Table of Contents